In this post, we will learn how to work with JSON in Go, in the simplest way possible.

 banner

-Unmarshaling Raw JSON Data
+Unmarshaling (Parsing) Raw JSON Strings

 The Unmarshal function provided by Go’s JSON standard library lets us parse raw JSON data in the form of []byte variables.